-2.6.
-Applicants' Responsibilities
+2.6 Applicants' Responsibilities

-2.6.1.
-Supplying Information
+2.6.1 Supplying Information

-- Applicants are responsible for giving full and accurate details on all forms and correspondence and in all other communications about their application for housing. - Applicants must inform the Council of any change in circumstances straight away, especially those which may affect their needs for re-housing. - Applicants should reply to any correspondence/requests from the Council or ORAH partnership which needs a reply, within the specified time scales - Applicants who are made an offer should let the Council know their decision about whether to accept it within the timescale specified. - If information is not supplied, the Council or an ORAH partner may cancel an application, defer it until the information is provided, or withdraw an offer of housing.
+- Applicants are responsible for giving full and accurate details on all forms and correspondence and in all other communications about their application for housing. - Applicants must inform the Council of any change in circumstances straight away, especially those which may affect their needs for re-housing - Applicants should reply to any correspondence/requests from the Council or ORAH partnership which needs a reply, within the specified timescales - Applicants who are made an offer should let the Council know their decision about whether to accept it within the timescale specified - If information is not supplied, the Council or an ORAH partner may cancel an application, defer it until the information is provided, or withdraw an offer of housing

-2.6.2.
-False Statements
+2.6.2 False Statements

 An applicant who either omits to provide information that is requested or gives false or misleading information will be treated as behaving unacceptably.

-Consequently, they will either:
+Consequently they will either:

-• not qualify for inclusion on the housing register; or

-- will be removed from the housing register, and - will lose any time that they have already accrued on the housing register.

-Furthermore, they may be liable to prosecution.
-Tenancies obtained as a result of false or misleading statements can be terminated.
-If in the future an applicant reapplies and is allowed to be included on the Housing Register, they will be issued with a new registration/housing need Priority Band Start Date.
+- not qualify for inclusion on the housing register; or - will be removed from the housing register, and - will lose any time that they have already accrued on the housing register, of false or misleading statements can be terminated.
+If in the future an applicant re-applies and is allowed to be included on the Housing Register they will be issued with a new registration/housing need Priority Band Start Date.